-The majority of this document is divided into four major topics as follows.
+The majority of this document is divided into four major topics as follows:

-General: This a set of rules and constraints that apply to the selection and confirmation process as a whole.

-Nominating Committee Selection: This is the process by which the volunteers who will serve on the committee are recognized.

-Nominating Committee Operation: This is the set of principles, rules, and constraints that guide the activities of the nominating committee, including the confirmation process.

-Member Recall: This is the process by which the behavior of a sitting member of the IESG or IAB may be questioned, perhaps resulting in the removal of the sitting member.
+- General: This is a set of rules and constraints that apply to the selection and confirmation process as a whole. - Nominating Committee Selection: This is the process by which the volunteers who will serve on the committee are selected. - Nominating Committee Operation: This is the set of principles, rules, and constraints that guide the activities of the nominating committee, including the confirmation process. - Member Recall: This is the process by which the behavior of a sitting member of the IAOC, IESG, or IAB may be questioned, perhaps resulting in the removal of the sitting member.

-A final section describes how this document differs from its predecessor: RFC 2727 [2].
+A final section describes how this document differs from its predecessor [RFC3777].